Wilderness Road Trip Through The Cariboo Mountains

 Cariboo Mountain Provincial Park – Vehicle accessible campsites, 5 small sites.
 Additional vehicles can park in the parking lot.
 Close to Matthew River Falls.

-Ladies Creek Recreation Site – 6 large private campsites and boat launch next to Cariboo Lake.
+Ladies Creek Recreation Site – 6 large private campsites and a boat launch next to Cariboo Lake.
 If the campground at Ghost Lake is full or if you would like a more private campsite, try camping at Ladies Creek.

 The Likely area has many geocaching sites.
 If you’re planning a treasure hunt visit the official Global GPS Cache hunt website.